 - 1. Hour requirements: Minimum of 120 semester hours completed with a passing grade. - 2.
 Senior Institution requirement: Of the 120 semester hours, a minimum of 42 hours at the 300 level or above must be earned at a senior-level institution. - 3.
-Residence requirements: The last 30 hours or a total of 90 hours must be completed at SIU. - 4.
-Grade point average requirements: Minimum 2.0 average for all courses taken at SIU, and a 2.0 average with no grades below C for all major coursework. - University Core Course requirements: The University Core Curriculum (UCC) requires 39 semester hours (30 hours if under capstone option) along with the requirements of the academic unit, the major and the minor (if applicable). - Graduation application: You must apply for graduation before the deadline within the semester of planned graduation.
+Residence requirements: The last 30 hours or a total of 90 hours must be completed at SIU. - Grade point average requirements: Minimum 2.0 average for all courses taken at SIU, a minimum 2.0 average with no grades below C for all major coursework, and a minimum 2.0 average in all business (ACCT, BUS, ECON, FIN, MGMT and MKTG) courses taken at SIU. - 5.
+University Core Course requirements: The University Core Curriculum (UCC) requires 39 semester hours (30 hours if under capstone option) along with the requirements of the academic unit, the major and the minor (if applicable). - Graduation application: You must apply for graduation before the deadline within the semester of planned graduation.
 Please contact the Graduation Office for additional deadline and graduation fee information.
 More information is available online at commencement.siu.edu.